nebi-um/testing_workshop/README.md

         self.assertEqual(widget.size(), (50, 50))
 ```

-A useful pattern in developing tests for inherited classes is to create a basic test case.
+A useful pattern in developing tests for inherited classes is to create a shared template test case.
-For example, when many io methods are implemented, a base testcase responsible for setting up test data throught a SetUp() and TearDown() methods.
+For example, when many io methods are implemented, a base testcase canbe tasked with setting up test data through the SetUp() and TearDown() methods.

 ```python
 import unittest